valeoai/ScaLR/README.md

 --fp16
 ```

-For finetuning on the split of 1% of SemanticKITTI, use:
+For finetuning on the split of **1% of SemanticKITTI**, please use:
 ```
 export DATASET_NAME=semantic_kitti_1p
 export DATASET_PATH=semantic_kitti